 This is an important point.
 It has direct bearing upon the content of the “gospel” Greear is thinking of when he speaks of its “power to produce love for God in the heart.”
 Greear adds,

 “The gospel has done in my heart what religion never could.
 I believe it can do the same for you.
 That’s what this book is about.”

 So what is this “truth of the gospel” that Greear “rediscovered” and freed him from the drudgery, guilt and futility of legalism?
-What is this message of “the gospel” that changed Greear’s life and has universal scope and applicability for Greear says it “can do the same for you?”
+What is this message of “the gospel” that changed Greear’s life and has universal scope and applicability to all persons which Greear affirms when he says it “can do the same for you?”
 The following quotes, which elaborate on the definitions given above, reveal the answer.